Edit Template

 Having police in our parks does not look good and seems to be a rather expensive solution.

-This becomes machine learning when the new images are fed back into the stock images for future comparison.
+This becomes machine learning when the new images are fed back into the stock images for improving future comparison.

 Clustering Helps Identify Mall Customer Archetypes